k-e-r/k-e-r/README.md

+<h1 align="center">Hi, I'm Kaori Era 👋</h1>
-<p align="center">A front-end developer who has a hardware background of 9+ years and loves building creative websites and applications that make life easier.
+<p>A front-end developer who has a hardware background of 9+ years and loves building creative websites and applications that make life easier.
 I also love eating tasty food, going for walks, and doing handicrafts :)</p>

 <br>